alirezagoldoust/quera/README.md

-# Wellcome to Quera question asking documentaion
+# Wellcome to QueraQuestion documentaion
-this project
+this project is awesome!